Go back

 UltraHD is an ultra high definition format with a resolution of 3840×2160 pixels.
 Comparing with FullHD, where the resolution is 1920×1080, we can see that UltraHD resolution has 4 times more pixels, delivering more bright, realistic and detailed picture.

-Such number of pixels provides very high definition of the image.
+Such a number of pixels provides a very high-definition image, especially noticeable when comparing 4K vs 8K UHD displays.
 UltraHD also provides for the increased number of the displayable colors and more details in the lightest and darkest colors.
 Combined, this gives us the image as close to reality as possible.

 Displaying 4K video requires special equipment — a screen that supports UltraHD resolution.